zz22394/presto/docs/148t/_sources/installation/installation-yarn-manual.txt

 + Failure policy
 + YARN label

-For more information, see:
-| :doc:`Advanced Configuration Options for YARN-Based Clusters <installation-yarn-configuration-options-advanced>`
+For more information, see :doc:`Advanced Configuration Options for YARN-Based Clusters <installation-yarn-configuration-options-advanced>`.

 -----

 Debugging and Logging
 =====================

-For more information, see:
-| :doc:`Debugging and Loggin for YARN-Based Clusters <installation-yarn-debugging-logging>`
+For more information, see: :doc:`Debugging and Logging for YARN-Based Clusters <installation-yarn-debugging-logging>`.

 -----